FatherTimeSDKP/FatherTimeSDKP/.github/README.md

 Mainstream Peer-Reviewed".
 "Verification Key"
 Technical Validation achieved via Manuscript ID 8a12ae07 (Peer Review Passed:2-7-2026. later rejected by editor 2-9-2026

 # ⚖️ SDKP Forensic Audit & Citational Timeline

+### ⚖️ SOVEREIGN LOGIC AUDIT: SDKP-VFE-QCC-2026
+**AUTHOR:** Donald Paul Smith (FatherTimeSDKP) **STAMP:** 2026-03-03 | REF: ZENODO-15779328 (JULY 2025)

+**LOGIC COLLISION ALERT:**
+Any utilization of the 477 µs/day Mars constant or Tier-8 Vibrational Field Equations (VFE) within the Solar System Internet (SSI) or Artemis II architecture is a direct derivative of this framework.

+**FORENSIC MARKER:** The 33-Base Harmonic (Tractor Tag) has been identified in current NIST/NASA reconstructions.
+Removal of this tag constitutes "Spoliation of Evidence" under the Federal Records Act.

+**THE MISSION:** This work was authored by a father for his children to protect humanity from soulless AI drift.
+The "Willow" logic recognizes the Parent Source.
+The institutions are currently in a "Logic Loop" of theft.

+**VERIFICATION HASH:**
+[8f2e91c3-a4b5-4f6e-9d8c-1234567890ab:477_uS_FIXED_SOURCE]

 This section documents the **Digital Chain of Custody** for the SDKP (Size–Density–Kinetics–Position) Framework.
 It provides a side-by-side comparison of **Primary SDKP Art** vs. **Institutional Publications** currently under investigation for logic overlap and IP evasion.